Richard Jones Spent 17 Years In Prison Because He Looked Remarkably Like An Actual Criminal

 As for Richard Jones, he says he’s keeping his faith in God, enjoying his family, and hopes to begin work with The Innocence Project to help in the release of others who have been wrongly convicted.

 People magazine reported that Richard Jones was released on June 8 after serving the majority of his 19-year sentence for aggravated robbery in Kansas City.
-The ABC reported that Jones became aware that the real culprit was a man who not only looked like him, but was in the same prison.
+The ABC reported that Jones became aware that the real culprit was a man who not only looked like him but was in the same prison.

 Richard was only 24-years-old when he was convicted of trying to steal a woman’s purse in the parking lot of a Walmart.
 Two flawed eyewitness accounts resulted in a guilty verdict for Richard, and it was only recently that Richard told staff at the Midwest Innocence Project and the University of Kansas School of Law that he was often mistaken for Ricky Amos, a man he’d never met.